status-im/help.status.im/docs/en/using-status/remove-members-from-a-group-chat.md

 # Remove members from a group chat

-A [group chat][understand-group-chats] owner can add their [Status contacts][send-a-contact-request] to the chat.
-Regular members can't add their contacts.
+A [group chat][understand-group-chats] owner can remove members from a group chat.
+As a group chat owner, you're free to set your own rules and remove members who misbehave.
+Regular members can't remove other members.

 If you remove someone by mistake or change your mind about them later, you can always [re-add them to the chat][add-members-to-a-group-chat].